jplomas/tailwind-drug-label-colors/README.md

 </button>
 ```

-These colors are part of the visual language of the clinical practice of anesthesia and critical care.
+These colors are part of the visual language of the clinical practice of anaesthesia and critical care.
 Using them in web applications can help to make the applications more familiar and easier to use for clinicians.

 ![use](src/assets/SCR-20240224-molv.png)